Jack Stephens (footballer): 2014–2016: Loan moves

 On 13 March 2014, Stephens joined League One side Swindon Town on loan until 3 May.
-He was re-signed on 1 September 2014 on loan until January 2015, and this deal was extended until the end of the season.
-He scored his first career goal on 17 January 2015, heading Harry Toffolo's cross to open a 3–1 win over Chesterfield at the County Ground.
+He returned to the club on 1 September 2014 on a loan deal running until January 2015, which was later extended to the end of the season.
+On 17 January 2015, he scored his first career goal, heading in Harry Toffolo's cross to open a 3–1 win over Chesterfield at the County Ground.

 On 31 July 2015, Stephens signed a two-year contract extension, taking his deal to the summer of 2019, and subsequently completed a season-long move to Championship side Middlesbrough.
 However, in January 2016, he was recalled by manager Ronald Koeman who was not happy that Stephens had only been played in one league match for Middlesbrough.
-On 1 February, Stephens joined League One side Coventry City on loan for the remainder of the season.
+On 1 February, he joined League One side Coventry City on loan for the remainder of the season.

 2016–2022

-Stephens made his Premier League debut on 2 January 2017, coming on as a first half substitute replacing the injured Cédric Soares, in a 3–0 defeat at Everton.
+Stephens made his Premier League debut on 2 January 2017, coming on as a first-half substitute to replace the injured, Cédric Soares, in a 3–0 defeat to Everton.
 On 26 February 2017, Stephens featured in a 3–2 defeat against Manchester United in the EFL Cup final.

-He scored his first goal for Southampton on 27 January 2018, in the 1–0 victory over Watford in the FA Cup, which was followed by his first Premier League goal four days later, when he equalised in a 1–1 draw with south coast rivals, Brighton & Hove Albion.
+He scored his first goal for Southampton on 27 January 2018, in a 1–0 victory over Watford in the FA Cup, which was followed by his first Premier League goal four days later, when he equalised in a 1–1 draw with south coast rivals, Brighton & Hove Albion.
 His third goal in as many matches came in a 3–2 victory over fellow strugglers West Bromwich Albion on 3 February.
 On 8 April 2018, Stephens was given a red card for shoving Jack Wilshere during a 3–2 defeat to Arsenal.

-During the 2018–19 season, he scored in a 1–2 defeat to Cardiff City on 9 February 2019.
+During the 2018–19 season, Stephens scored in a 1–2 defeat to Cardiff City on 9 February 2019.
 Stephens ended the 2018–19 season with 29 appearances in all competitions.

-On 29 October 2019, Stephens scored his first goal of the 2019–20 season in a 3–1 defeat to Manchester City in the EFL Cup.
-His only Premier League goal of the season came on 21 December 2019 in a 3–1 away victory against Aston Villa.
+On 29 October 2019, he scored his first goal of the 2019–20 season in a 3–1 defeat to Manchester City in the EFL Cup.
+His only Premier League goal of the season came on 21 December 2019, in a 3–1 away victory against Aston Villa.
 On 25 June 2020, Stephens received a red card during a 2–0 home defeat to Arsenal for a foul on Pierre-Emerick Aubameyang.

-During the 2021–22 season, Stephens had played every minute in all competitions for Southampton until suffering a knee injury on 18 September 2021 in a 0–0 draw against Manchester City.
+During the 2021–22 season, Stephens had played every minute in all competitions for Southampton until suffering a knee injury on 18 September 2021, in a 0–0 draw with Manchester City.
 Manager Ralph Hasenhüttl later confirmed he could be sidelined for 12 weeks.
 Stephens returned from injury on 11 December 2021, appearing in a 3–0 defeat to Arsenal.

 Stephens lining up for AFC Bournemouth in 2023.